Santiago-Lopez-25/SILFF/README.md

 As an ast-walk interpreter, this is not the fastest thing ever. and is writed in pyhton, an interpreted language, so you can imagine the performance.
-Also, i don't used sofisticaded algorithms or similar. for the lexer i used the regex motor from the std of python, and has a bad performance (not the regex motor, my lexer implementation).
+Also, i don't used sofisticaded algorithms or similar. for the lexer i used the regex motor from the std of python, and has a bad performance (not the regex engine, my lexer implementation).
 I used recursive descend parser, and finally i walk my AST to run the code

 ## Executing